onfoot/homebridge-valetudo-xiaomi-vacuum/README.md

 ## Compatibility

-Tested on Roborock S50 with Valetudo 0.3.1 and v001748.
+Tested on Roborock S50 with firmware v001748 and Valetudo 0.3.1.